Haunted houses belong to New England lore as Revolutionary battles or clipper ship races.

-Here are six haunted houses.
-We use the term loosely, for they include a hospital, a library, a dormitory and a fort.
+Here are stories of six haunted houses, plus some extras suggested by our readers and added in 2017.
+We use the term 'haunted houses' loosely, for they include hospitals, a library, a dormitory, a lighthouse and a fort.
 But all have drama or sorrow in their past.
+If you know of other historic haunted houses, please share them in the comments section.

 The sinister and bizarre Seaside Sanitorium in Waterford, Conn., may be haunted by ghosts – or by its past.